knqti/rstudio-vm/README.md

 Follow the output instructions:
 1. Enter a new password.
     > Note: The password is not displayed while typing.
-2. Enter the basic information or leave as "blank" to skip.
+2. Enter the basic information or leave as-is to skip.
 3. Enter `y` to confirm the information.

 ## 5. Access RStudio